ApexPredator-InfoSec/AWAE-OSWE/README.md

 I passed the exam on the 2nd attempt.
 However, I was more than prepared enough for the first attempt.
 I just had a bad couple of days and didn't put enough effort in to the exploitation to be successful.
 The methods I used to prepare were:

-Started 90 lab access course
+Started 90 lab access course\n
 Completed all modules and exercise to include all Extra Miles exercies.
 Completed the 3 unguided lab machines.
 Completed SourceCode1 from vulnhub https://www.vulnhub.com/entry/securecode-1,651/ (my solution can be found https://github.com/ApexPredator-InfoSec/securecode1/)